SCR1P7K1DD13/OpenSource-EOL-Checker/README.md

 - **Data Retrieval**: Utilizes the endoflife.date API to fetch information on open-source components.
 - **Excel Export**: Generates an Excel spreadsheet with details such as product name, life cycle, and EOL date.
-- **Progress Bar**: Includes a visual progress bar using the `tqdm` library to track the export progress.
+- **Progress Bar**: Includes a visual progress bar to track the export progress.
 - **Customizable**: Easily adaptable for different use cases and integration into other projects.

 ## Usage